 Specialty Espresso Leica:

-To unlock the potential of a lightly roasted specialty espresso, which consists of dense beans, you should really grind very fine.
+To unlock the potential of a light-roasted specialty espresso made of dense beans, you should really grind very fine.

-We set our Anfim Practica espresso grinder to almost the finest grind and thereby increased the extraction time to 26 seconds.
+We set our Anfim Practica espresso grinder to almost the finest setting and thus increased the extraction time to 26 seconds.

-The coffee was now rounded, sweet, the acidity integrated very well into the soft texture.
-We could now detect significantly more flavor notes and the aftertaste was long and sweet.
+The coffee was now round, sweet, and the acidity integrated very well into the soft texture.
+We could now identify significantly more flavor notes, and the aftertaste was long and sweet.

 Traditional Espresso Dreispitz:

-Darker roasted coffees are usually more enjoyable when they are extracted a little shorter.
-At just under 30 seconds, we are in a zone with the Dreispitz where the coffee is really enjoyable.
+Darker roasted coffees are usually more enjoyable when they are extracted for a shorter time.
+At just under 30 seconds, we are in a zone with the Dreispitz where the coffee is truly enjoyable.

 We ground significantly coarser, extracted for 30 seconds, and the coffee tasted completely different.

-On the left, we see 19g of Dreispitz in the sieve, on the right, we see 19g of Leica.
-The darker roasted coffee (left) takes up significantly more volume in the portafilter.
-This makes it all the more important to work with scales and not rely on the naked eye.
+On the left, we see 19g of Dreispitz in the basket; on the right, we see 19g of Leica.
+The darker-roasted coffee (left) takes up significantly more volume in the portafilter.
+This makes it all the more important to use a scale and not rely on the naked eye.

-So, experiment, push the limits of the grinder and the coffee, and only then evaluate the coffee.
-But in any case, we take away: one size fits all does not apply to espresso settings.
+So, try it out, push the limits of the grinder and the coffee, and only then evaluate the coffee.
+But in any case, we've learned: one size fits all does not apply to espresso adjustment.